RedwoodJS 4

 00:02:20 - Nick Taylor

 Okay.
-Yeah.
-Why are you not getting picked up?
+Yeah, why are you not getting picked up?
 Hold on a sec here.
-Testing.
-Because I can't hear him either.
-Dom said he can't hear.
-This is also, like I tell you before, the stream dob, it's.
-It's.
-It's never perfect, but this is actually the first time I have two guests, so bear with me for one second here.
-Let's take a peek here because I see.
-I see it coming through there, but why am I not hearing you?
-I'm curious.
+Testing, because I can't hear him either.
+Like I told you before the stream, Dom, it's never perfect, but this is actually the first time I have two guests, so bear with me for one second here.
+Let's take a peek here, because I see it coming through there, but why am I not hearing you?
 I'm just gonna ask the folks in the chat if they can hear you.

 00:02:53 - Dom Saadi